abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 ```

 ## Iterator
-An object used to loop (iterate) through collections.
+An object used to loop (iterate) through collections (based on Iterator design pattern).

 ```java
 List<Integer> numbers = new ArrayList<>();